Home appraisal: Important things to know

 Quick insights

-- The cost of a home appraisal varies but usually ranges between $314–$423, depending on the property’s location and complexity.
+- The cost of a home appraisal varies but usually ranges between $250–$500, depending on the property’s location and complexity.

 What is a home appraisal and why is it important?

-A home appraisal is an estimate of a home’s market value, as determined by a licensed appraiser doing an in-depth analysis.
-It’s important to remember that the appraised amount isn’t the sale or asking price of a home—it’s the estimated value of what the home may be worth based on a variety of factors.
-This estimated value is critical for buyers and sellers to ensure the sale price of the property reflects its true value, protecting both from overpaying or underselling, respectively.
+A home appraisal is an estimate of a home’s market value, as determined by a licensed appraiser.
+The appraised amount isn’t the sale or asking price of a home—it’s the estimated value of what the home may be worth based on a variety of factors.

-For lenders, appraisals provide a safeguard by confirming that the property's value is sufficient to cover the loan amount, minimizing financial risk.
-If you’re unable to repay your loan, the home serves as collateral.
-And, if the home appraises under the amount you plan to finance, this can create an issue for both you and the lender.
-The lender won’t be able to recoup the cost of your loan while you might end up underwater on your mortgage.
+If the home appraises under the amount you plan to finance, this can create an issue for both you and the lender.
+The lender won’t be able to recoup the cost of your loan, and you might end up underwater on your mortgage.
+Appraisals help lenders make sure the financing amount is appropriate based on the value of the home.

 How does the home appraisal process work?

-Understanding the home appraisal process can help you prepare and set the right expectations.
 Here’s a step-by-step look into what happens during an appraisal:

-- Review of comparable properties: Appraisers will analyze recent sales of similar properties in the area, also known as “comps,” to get a better understanding of current market trends and determine a fair market value for the property.
+Appraisers will analyze recent sales of similar properties in the area, also known as “comps,” to get a better understanding of current market trends and determine a fair market value for the property.

 Types of home appraisals

 Different situations may call for different types of appraisals.
-Understanding what they are can help you choose the right one for your needs:
+Understanding what they are can help you choose the right one for your needs.

 Full appraisal